Mechanical Engineering

 Prerequisites: ENGR 2145, MEEG 3347.

-This course is an introduction to computational methods used for the solution of advanced fluid dynamics problems.
+This course is an introduction to computational methods used for the solution of advanced fluid dynamics problems, using commercially available ANSYS-Fluent software.
 Emphasis is placed on concepts in finite difference methods as applied to various ordinary and partial differential model equations in fluid mechanics, fundamentals of spatial discretization, numerical integration, and numerical linear algebra.
-A focus on the engineering and scientific computing environment.
-Other topics may include waves, advanced numerical methods (like spectral, finite element, finite volume), non-uniform grids, turbulence modeling, and methods complex boundary conditions.
+There is a focus on the engineering and scientific computing environment.
+Topics may include waves, advanced numerical methods (e.g. spectral, finite element, finite volume), non-uniform grids, turbulence modeling, and methods complex boundary conditions.
+Students will work on a final computational project and will present findings to the class.
 Graduate equivalent: MEEG 5353.
 Previously ME 0353.

 MEEG 4354 Heat and Mass Transfer 3 Credits